javasoze/clue/README.md

 ### Build:

-mvn package
+gradle build

-This will create the following artifact in the target directory:
+This will create the following artifact in the build/libs directory:

 ```clue-${VERSION}.jar```